 Mathematics graduates are well suited for many postgraduate options, including an advanced degree in either mathematics or a related field, such as computer science, biometry, information science, statistics, or operations research.
 A minor in mathematics strengthens many majors.

 Elon’s mathematics faculty use the latest technology combined with traditional and experiential learning techniques to give you a well-rounded education, and they are known for their excellence in teaching and their focus on student success.
 They are also supportive mentors who will inspire you to learn and help you tackle challenging assignments.
-You will gain experience with the latest high-tech tools and learn to master a variety of software packages during class, including Excel, Fathom, LaTeX, Geometer’s Sketchpad, and Mathematica.
+You will gain experience with the latest high-tech tools and learn to master a variety of software packages during class, including Mathematica, Geometer’s Sketchpad, and LaTeX.